-Unrestricted Fund - Unrestricted net assets are those currently available for use of the Organization's Board, and the resources invested in fixed assets.
-These assets are accounted for internally in the general operating fund.
+Unrestricted Fund - Unrestricted net assets are those currently available for use of the Organization's Board.

 Temporarily Restricted Fund - Temporarily restricted net assets are those assets received with donor stipulations that limit the use of the donated assets.
 When stipulated time restrictions expire or purpose restrictions are accomplished, these net assets are reclassified as unrestricted net assets and reported in the Statement of Activities as net assets released from restrictions.